AlexKhymenko/javascriptPatterns/README.md

 Facade Pattern:
-Used to provide a simplified interface to a complicated system Think about the facade of building.
+Used to provide a simplified interface to a complicated system Facade hides the chaos from us
+Simplifies the interface;
+Think about the facade of building.
 Example jQuery.